Marcos-Bernasconi/Marcos-Bernasconi-Old-Portfolio/Pollution/README.md

 In addition, the user has the opportunity to see the daily levels of carbon monoxide pollution;
 it is also possible to see the levels of multiple cities.
 <br>
-The website is Responsive and has a different design based on the size of the device
+The website is Responsive and has a different design based on the size of the device.

 <br>
 <br>